 Streaming data processor with a simple plugin framework and a modernized SQL interface

-Sclera provides innovative SQL extensions for multi-source data integration, streaming analytics, visualization, and more
+Use SQL to build end-to-end workflows with multi-source data integration, streaming analytics, visualization, and more

 Stream data from web services, CSV/text files, relational/non-relational databasesRead More